located in the Transfer Center

 Step 1 - Choose an Academic Program

 Not sure what academic path you want to pursue?
 You don't have to have a major to start school, but you should determine your academic program as soon as you can.
 Our Adult Learner Enrollment Counselors would be happy to help you get on a path that would best suit your needs.
-In addition, the Advising and Career Development Center can help you determine the most appropriate academic program for the career of your choice.
-WKU offers more than 170 choices for undergraduate areas of study through majors, minors, associate degree programs, certificate programs, pre-professional study, and areas of concentration within majors.
-Use the following link to explore our academic programs
+Use the following link to explore our academic programs.

 Step 2 - Apply for Admission to WKU

 The first step in attending WKU is to apply for admission.
 There are several admission requirements depending on your status (beginning student, transfer student, readmission student, or visiting student).
-In addition, there are specific deadlines for applications by semester and a $45 fee.
-Please review all of the requirements by going to the admission homepage.
+In addition, there are specific deadlines for applications by semester and a $50 fee.
 When you are ready to apply, you can apply online.
-If you have any questions contact Adult Learner Services at (270) 745-2178 or finish@wku.edu.
+If you have any questions contact Adult Learner Services at (270) 745-6331 or finish@wku.edu.

 Step 3 - Apply for Financial Aid

 If you would like to seek financial assistance (loans, grants, scholarships, veterans' benefits, tuition waivers, work-study) you will need to apply for financial aid.
 To do so, you start by filling out the FASFA (Free Application for Federal Student Aid).
-You can also go to the 'Pay for School' tab at the top of the page for additional information regarding more financial aid options.
+If you have any questions regarding financial aid or are seeking assistance please contact the Student Financial Assistance office at (270) 745-2755.